Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 be easily drawn inward, like **The Wyld**.

-In these locations, all characters will suffer a Penalty to their Peripheral Mote pool, lowering their capacity..
+In these locations, all characters will suffer a Penalty to their Peripheral Mote pool, lowering their capacity.
 For example, the penalty suffered by Underworld would be as follows, as the characters descends deeper away from Creation: